LoginByCall/WordPress_plugin/loginbycall/readme.txt

 == Description ==

-= LoginByCall is a service which enables automatic user authentication via a mobile phone. =
+= LoginByCall is a service which enables easy user authentication via a mobile phone. =

 From the user side, the process of signing up and logging in is performed within **TWO EASY STEPS** :